Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Proof of Theorem in the case

-We have already calculated $d(X^{i,N}_t-\bar{X}^i_t)$ and $d|X^{i,N}_t-\bar{X}^i_t|$ in the case of symmetric coupling in Subsection~\ref{Subsec_NonUniformTimeChaos} in \eqref{eq_dX}.
-Here, we need to use Ito's formula and usual convergence lemmas (see Lemma~7 of \cite{DEGZ20}) to take care of the Brownian term.
+We have already calculated $d(X^{i,N}_{t}-\bar{X}^i_{t})$ and $d|X^{i,N}_{t}-\bar{X}^i_{t}|$ in the case of symmetric coupling in Subsection~\ref{subsec:NonUniformTimeChaos} in~\eqref{eq:dX}.
+Here, we need to use Ito's formula and usual convergence lemmas, see Lemma~\ref{lem:ito_L1} below, to take care of the Brownian term (recall that the coefficient in front of the Brownian vanishes in the vicinity of the singularity of the absolute value).
 We obtain

 with